• Skip to primary navigation

 Shelly and I did a last-minute mileage run for Christmas to Kauai.
 When we decided on a Kauai stay, I was surprised to find out that Hilton only has one property on the entire island.
 This is hard to believe is because Kauai is probably the most laid-back and scenic of the four major Hawaiian Islands.

-a pool with palm trees and a sunset
+Pool with palm trees and a sunset at My Hilton Stay on Kauai's Wailua Bay

 Hilton Garden Inn located in Wailua, Kauai